sebranly/video-game-tester/README.md

 - :calendar: **Release Date:** May 19, 2017
 - TBD **Dates of the test:** End of December 2018
 - TBD **Download Link:** https://www.anthony-khelil.fr/BomberMario/Download.php

+### Disclaimer

+I didn't finish the game up to 100%.
+For instance, I hardly tested the online mode, hardly tested the endless solo mode, and although I completed all adventure levels, I didn't try to get all 4 tokens for each of them.
+If some points below are incorrect please let me know.
+I fully read the [blog article](https://www.anthony-khelil.com/Article.php?ID=2&Language=English).

 ### Pros